navasti/shopping-cart-js/README.md

 # Shopping cart

 The premise was to create a simple shopping cart page based on Vanilla JavaScript.
-That's why page is not mobile first although i added some media queries.

-## About
+The page is responsive but not intended for mobile.

+This is a simple store page with an efficient shopping cart.
+Technologies I used when creating the project are: HTML, CSS(SCSS), JavaSctipt, Git, FontAwesome Icons.
+I used free pictures downloaded from pexels.com and pixabay.com.

+# Me

-This is my first project which I created only based on my knowledge and which I make publicly available.
+This is my first project which I created and made publicly available.
 So it may be far from perfect but it works and looks good :)